woossi0/suite/docs/usermanual/source/install/windows/tomcat/wpsbuilder.rst

 #.
 From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.

 #.
-Copy the :file:`suite-docs.war` file from the Boundless WAR bundle into the :file:`webapps` directory.
+Copy the :file:`server-docs.war` file from the Boundless WAR bundle into the :file:`webapps` directory.

    .. note:: It will take a few moments for Tomcat to deploy the web application.